Oregon Guide Service

 you are going after, with hot coffee and lunch

-Call Bill today for the trip of a lifetime.
+Call Today for the trip of a lifetime.

-for all his trips, and he's pretty good with a net
+for all his trips, and are pretty good with a net

 too.
-He gets lots of practice.
+These fishing charters get lots of practice.
 Maybe it's time to

-book your trip and join him for some of this
+book your trip and join one for some of this

 fantastic action.
 "I recommend booking early for the